jump-dev/JuMP.jl/doc/callbacks.rst

 Solver Callbacks
 ----------------

-Many solvers offer the ability to modify the solve process.
-Examples include changing branching decisions in branch-and-bound, adding custom cuts, providing solvers with integer solutions, or adding new constraints only when they are violated by the current solution (lazy constraints).
+Many mixed-integer programming solvers offer the ability to modify the solve process.
+Examples include changing branching decisions in branch-and-bound, adding custom cutting planes, providing custom heuristics to find feasible solutions, or implementing on-demand separators to add new constraints only when they are violated by the current solution (also known as lazy constraints).

-Solver-independent modeling languages do not, in general, provide a way to provide callbacks that will work with any solver.
-However, JuMP does provide limited support for this functionality.
-Currently we have cross-solver support for adding "lazy constraints" for the Gurobi, CPLEX, and GLPK solvers.
+While historically this functionality has been limited to solver-specific interfaces, JuMP provides *solver-independent* support for a number of commonly used solver callbacks.
+Currently, we support lazy constraints, user-provided cuts, and user-provided heuristics for the Gurobi, CPLEX, and GLPK solvers.
+We do not yet support any other class of callbacks, but they may be accessible by using the solver's low-level interface.

 Lazy Constraints
 ^^^^^^^^^^^^^^^^